chrismah/UoT-Cybersecurity-Bootcamp/Final Project/Red Team Report.md

   - Brute force attacking a weak password

 #### Method
-First we enumerated the user accounts by exploiting the vulnerable WordPress site using wpscan.
+First we enumerated the user accounts by exploiting the vulnerable WordPress site using WPScan
 ```
 $ wpscan --url http://192.168.1.110/wordpress -e u
 ```
 ![wpscan](images/wpscan_user.png)

+With the user accounts we can use Metasploit's SSH Login Check Scanner module and the rockyou wordlist to brute force the password
 ```
 $ msfconsole
 ```